ningchencontact/azure-docs.zh-tw/articles/data-factory/enable-aad-authentication-azure-ssis-ir.md

     6de75f3c-8b2f-4bf4-b9f8-78cc60a18050 SSISIrGroup
     ```

-3.  將 ADF 的受控識別新增至群組。 您可以遵循 Data Factory 的[受控 identiy](https://docs.microsoft.com/azure/data-factory/data-factory-service-identity)一文，取得主體受控識別物件識別碼（例如 765ad4ab-xxxx-xxxx-xxxx-51ed985819dc-xxxx 765ad4ab-xxxx-xxxx-xxxx-51ed985819dc，但不要使用受控識別應用程式識別碼來達到此目的）。
+3.  將 ADF 的受控識別新增至群組。 You can follow the article [Managed identiy for Data Factory](https://docs.microsoft.com/azure/data-factory/data-factory-service-identity) to get the principal Managed Identity Object ID (e.g. 765ad4ab-XXXX-XXXX-XXXX-51ed985819dc, but do not use Managed Identity Application ID for this purpose).

     ```powershell
     Add-AzureAdGroupMember -ObjectId $Group.ObjectId -RefObjectId 765ad4ab-XXXX-XXXX-XXXX-51ed985819dc